Cusp forms as $p$-adic limits circumventing $p$-adic version of the Legendre period relation: Introduction

 Let $g \in S_2(N)$ be a primitive form (i.e. a normalized new cusp Hecke eigenform) of weight $2$ with trivial Nebentypus, on congruence subgroup $\Gamma_0(N)$ with Fourier expansion

 where $q=\exp(2 \pi i \tau)$ and $\Im (\tau) >0$.
 Assume that $b(n) \in \Z$ (and recall the normalization $b(1)=1$).

-Let $f \in H_{0, \infty}(\Gamma_0(N))$ be {\sl a weak harmonic Maass form which is good for} $\overline{g(-\overline{\tau})}=g(\tau)$ (see \cite{BFOR,BOR} for the basic definitions; the existence of such $f$ follows from \cite[Proposition 5.1]{BOR}).
-Since the weight of $f$ is zero, the splitting $f=f^+ + f^-$ of $f$ into a mock modular form $f^+$ whose shadow is $g$ and a non-holomorphic part $f^-$ becomes the splitting of a harmonic function $f$ into its meromorphic and antiholomorphic parts.
+Let $f$ be {\sl a harmonic Maass form which is good for} $\overline{g(-\overline{\tau})}=g(\tau)$ (see \cite[Chapter 4]{BFOR} for the basic definitions related to the harmonic Maass forms and \cite[Definition 7.3]{BFOR} for the definition of being "good"; the existence of such $f$ follows from \cite[Proposition 5.1]{BOR} (note that $f \in H_{0, \infty}(\Gamma_0(N))$ in the notations of \cite{BOR}).
+Since the weight of $f$ is zero, the splitting $f=f^+ + f^-$ (see \cite[Lemma 4.3, Definition 4.4]{BFOR}) of $f$ into a {\sl mock modular form} $f^+$ whose shadow is $g$ and a non-holomorphic part $f^-$ becomes the splitting of a harmonic function $f$ into its meromorphic and antiholomorphic parts.

 Let